-Iodinated contrast media adverse reactions, popularly referred to as contrast allergies, are an uncommon group of symptoms, with different degrees of severity, that may occur after the intravenous administration of these drugs.
+Iodinated contrast media adverse reactions, popularly, but erroneously referred to as contrast allergies (see Terminology below), are an uncommon group of symptoms and signs, with different degrees of severity, that may occur after the administration of these drugs.

 Anaphylactic-type reactions to iodinated contrast agents are rare, accounting for 0.6% of cases with only 0.04% considered aggressive.